usaid-cs/yesterday-i-learned/random.md

 1. The bronze bull statue of Wall Street was illegally placed there.
 1. >[What's really cool about AD](https://www.reddit.com/r/AskReddit/comments/4w46le/what_is_your_favourite_latin_phrase/d647egb) is if you know history, you know that years used to be counted as how many years of a certain king's reign, so really we used that format, it's not all the foreign, it's just now the King happens to be Jesus.
 1. In VB (classic), `Empty` is `undefined`. `Nothing` is `null`. `Null` is apparently a database-compatible `NULL`.
-1. Solutions are usually water/alcohol based.
-Lotions are more water/alcohol than oil.
-Creams are 50/50 oil/water.
-[Ointments](https://en.wikipedia.org/wiki/Topical_medication#Ointment) are more oil than water.
 1. [Hiragara](https://en.wikipedia.org/wiki/Hiragana) are a set of characters derived from corrupted Chinese cursive.
 It is used to write letters.
 The English equivalent would be the alphabet.
 [Katakana](https://en.wikipedia.org/wiki/Katakana) is used more for syllabic spelling of things, such as loan words, technical terms, and company names.
 The English equivalent would be the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 There is also [Kanji](https://en.wikipedia.org/wiki/Kanji), literally Han Words, with no English equivalent.
 1. "The RCMP can charge you with whatever they please.
 The courts are the ones that find you guilty."
 "You don't say anything.
 Your attorney will."
 1. [Orihime has said 'kurosaki-kun' around over 800 times in the anime.](https://www.reddit.com/r/bleach/comments/4xyi02/fun_facts/)